 Montana Legal Information

 In 2004, 62 percent of Montana voters passed Initiative 148 (I-148), allowing registered patients to use, possess and cultivate medical cannabis and designate a caregiver to assist them.
-Currently, registered patients and their designated caregivers may possess up to one ounce of usable cannabis.
-If an individual does not have a provider listed, they may posses up to four mature plants and four (4) seedlings.
+A card holder who has a registered provider may posses up to one (1) ounce of usable cannabis.
+If an individual does not have a provider listed, they may posses up to four (4) mature plants and four (4) seedlings.
 If two or more cardholders share a residence and do not have named providers, they may have a maximum of eight (8) mature plants and eight (8) seedlings.

 In This Section

 Montana Supreme Court opinion issued on February 25, 2016 in Montana Cannabis Industry Association et al v.
 State of Montana, which upheld all but one provision of the 2011 Montana Marijuana Act (SB 423), which was subsequently amended in November 2016 as a result of the passing of Initiative I-182.

 In November 2004, Montana voters by a significant margin (62 percent) passed Initiative I-148, allowing certain patients with specific medical conditions to alleviate their symptoms through the limited use of marijuana under medical supervision.

 Unfortunately, patients, caregivers, and providers are still vulnerable to federal and state arrests, prosecutions, and incarceration.
 They also suffer pervasive discrimination in employment, child custody, housing, public accommodation, education and medical care.